Skip to main content

 Energica isn’t a very well-known electric motorcycle company.
 However, Motorcyclist reports it has grown since its involvement with the MotoE World Championship, which can be thought of as the MotoGP for electric bikes.
 In addition to its Ego superbike, Energica also offers the more approachable Eva EsseEsse9.

 For 2020, the EsseEsse9 and Energica’s other bikes were upgraded with fast-charging compatibility.
 In addition, the bike features ABS, selectable-mode traction control, and Brembo brakes.
-The standard bike puts out 109 hp and 133 lb-ft and can go up 124 miles in the city on a charge.
+The standard cycle puts out 109 hp and 133 lb-ft of torque and can go up 124 miles in the city on a full charge.

 Upgrading to the EsseEsse9+ bumps torque up to 148 lb-ft and the range up to 250 city miles.
-And in mixed-riding, the ‘Plus’ model can go up to 143 miles on a charge.
+In mixed-riding, the ‘Plus’ model can go up to 143 miles on a charge.
 Plus, as an electric bike, there’s no clutch to master.

 7. KTM Freeride E-XC